golangdaddy/vibe/petrol/README.md

 ### Display Specifications (Graphical Mode)
 - **Optimized for:** 1024x600 touchscreen displays
-- **Font sizes:** 100pt for main numbers, 48pt for title, 32pt for headers
+- **Font sizes:** 110pt for main numbers with units, 48pt for title
+- **Layout:** Clean design - values and units on same line, no subheadings
-- **Pay button:** 350x70 pixels with 38pt text - perfect for touchscreen tapping
+- **Pay button:** 400x75 pixels Bootstrap-style with shadow effect and 42pt text
+  - Green (#28C850) when enabled, Gray (#6C757D) when disabled
+  - Darkens when tapped for visual feedback
+  - 4px shadow offset for depth
 - **Color scheme:** Dark background (#141414) with bright green (#00FF64) digits
-- **Layout:** Fullscreen centered with vertical organization
 - **Update rate:** 10 times per second (10ms refresh)
 - **Resolution:** Works on any resolution, optimized for 1024x600